-Sampling studies reveal neonicotinoids are now common in almost every rural waterbody because of the washed off, sloughed-off, and blown off seed coatings, as well as the toxic vegetation left in fields after crop harvesting.
-For many coated crop seeds, the coatings are abraded off of the seed as dust or are sloughed off the seed into the surrounding soil.
-Indeed, 80% to 90% of the chemical coating can slough off to contaminate the air, soil, marginal vegetation, and waters.
+Sampling studies reveal neonicotinoids are now common in almost every rural waterbody because of the washed off, sloughed off, and blown off seed coatings, as well as the toxic residual vegetation left in fields after crops are harvested.
+For many crop seeds, the chemical coatings are abraded off the seed as dust during planting ("dust off") or sloughed into the surrounding soil.
+Indeed, 80% to 90% of the coating can move off the seed to contaminate the air, soil, marginal vegetation, and waters.
 Contaminated run-off has caused the virtual sterilization of many rural ponds, streams, and other waterways.
 The devastating ecological consequences nationwide in terms of reduced biotic diversity and altered aquatic food chains have continued unabated.

-According to Dr. Christy Morrissey, an avian and aquatic ecotoxicologist at the University of Saskatchewan:
+According to Dr. Christy Morrissey, an avian and aquatic ecotoxicologist at the University of Saskatchewan (emphasis added):

-No one envisioned that [neonicotinoids would] be used on virtually every single crop across massive landscape levels, year after year, that they would have this
+No one envisioned that [neonicotinoids would] be used on virtually every single crop across massive landscape levels, year after year, that they would have this persistence profile that was particularly problematic....
+I think it was just shortsightedness....neonicotinoids' persistence, and the ease with which they move through aquatic systems, make them more of an overall environmental danger than the highly toxic organophosphates they largely replaced.

-M. G. O. W. J. J. W.